 4. Planner

-Planner is one of the most beautiful and robust projects or tasks list apps on Linux or any platform.
+Planner is one of the most beautiful and robust projects or task list apps on Linux or any platform.
 It’s designed for elementary OS, so it’s not surprising that it prioritizes appearances.
-It allows you to add emojis to task lists in order to make a bit more fun and lively.
+It allows you to add emojis to task lists to make it a bit more fun and lively.
 The functionality is rather basic, like most elementary apps.
 It does allow you to add repeating tasks, and create separate folders or projects.
 The most advanced feature it has is the ability to sync with Todoist.

 5. Zenkit ToDo

 Zenkit ToDo is another tasks list app for Linux that follows a freemium revenue model.
 While it wasn’t designed specifically with Linux in mind, it still looks rather elegant.
-It is one of the most feature-packed To-Do list apps available on Linux.
+It is one of the most feature-packed apps available on Linux.
 Not only you can organize tasks but also meetings, ideas, notes, events, shopping lists, and trips.
 It’s a complete package and might even replace your notes app.
 The smart lists feature automatically organizes tasks by date and time.
 Other features include team collaboration, comments, reminders, recurring tasks, etc.

 Zenkit ToDo has native packages available for all major Linux distros as well as a snap package.
 The app is also available on Windows, macOS, Android, and iOS.